|up to £50 + 150 Spins|

 These types of bonuses aren’t just limited to the first deposit at some online casinos, though.
 As mentioned, the welcome bonus offers can sometimes form a welcome package, which may be a multi-pronged deal, spanning the first several deposits a player makes a casino.
 In this scenario, the size of the bonus percentage usually dips and rises between deposits, and promotional bonus codes may need to be entered alongside deposits to claim the deal.
 If you do need to enter a “code” to claim an offer, the code is usually displayed on the promotions page at the online casino.

 Registration bonuses are another type of welcome bonus offer, although they work a little differently.
 Some registration bonuses are designed to offer players a handful of free spins, and others provide them with a sum of cash which is time-limited.
 Registration bonuses seldom require a deposit to be made by the new player, although there are often caps on what players can win with their bonus cash.
 Fortunately, registration bonuses are non-binding, meaning that a player can choose to claim them and then walk away with no strings attached if they are unhappy with the experience they have had at a casino.
+We show you the best casinos in the UK like Casumo Casino or 21 Casino.

 One type of registration bonus may see new players invited to claim 100 free spins on top slots at a casino.
 They can play those 100 free spins on select slot games and anything they win with those spins is theirs to keep up to a certain amount.
 Players will, however, be getting free spins with the minimum stake set in most cases.